Posted by Scott Hackett on Mon, Mar 22, 2021 @ 2:08 AM

 Best Tree Root Development

-Sufficient oxygen, water and nutrients are essential for healthy root growth and therefore healthy trees.
+Sufficient oxygen, water, soil and nutrients are essential for healthy root growth and therefore healthy trees.
 If soil gets too wet, the voids between soil particles become filled with water and the root hairs cannot absorb oxygen.
 Over time the roots ‘drown’ which eventually may also kill the tree, through lack of the required water and nutrients.

 The water from efficient tree irrigation is required not only for all the biochemical processes involved in photosynthesis, respiration and transport but also for mechanical support to leaf and stem tissue.
 Insufficient (or inefficient) tree watering will result in loss of leaf turgor and a consequent reduction in new shoot extension.
 Eventually, this will lead to die-back and, if not remedied, the loss of the tree.